polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 5. On the Delegate offer blade, specify the following settings:

-    -  Name: accept the default name.
+    -  Name: Accept the default name.

     -  Pick the delegated provider subscription: **Contoso-DP-subscription1**.